markbeep/vvzapi/README.md

     markbeep/vvzapi-scraper:nightly
 ```

+In the data directory there'll be a `httpcache` directory containing all crawled HTML files and a `scrapercache` directory containing scraper specific files and potentially a file called `error_pages.jsonl` with errors.

 #### Cleanup html cache directory

 There might be outdated or unused files in the html cache directories.
 Using the cleanup script everything that is not needed can be removed: